bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/OutputModule1.png
   :scale: 80 %

-It transforms the result of data processing received from T-streams and passes them to an external data storage.
-It allows to transform one data item from incoming streaming into one and more data output items.
+They transform the result of data processing received from T-streams and passe them to an external data storage.
+They allow to transform one data item from incoming streaming into one and more data output items.

 The diagram below illustrates the dataflow in an output module.